MCF-St. Cloud COVID-19 Response

 Canteen: Items purchased are delivered to the living units.

-Education: Movement to education and vocational classrooms has been reinstated.
+Education: Movement to education and vocational classrooms has resumed.

 Television: Incarcerated people have access to personal televisions in their cells/bunk areas.

 ITV Hearings: Court appearances are being conducted via Interactive TV.
-Inmates from different units have their hearings done with sufficient time in between to prevent co-mingling.
-If an inmate is on Isolation status at the time of a scheduled ITV hearing, the courts will be notified that the hearing needs to be rescheduled.
+Incarcerated individuals from different units have their hearings done with sufficient time in between to prevent co-mingling.
+If an individual is on Isolation status at the time of a scheduled ITV hearing, the courts will be notified that the hearing needs to be rescheduled.

-General Population: All staff and incarcerated people are given protective masks and are required to wear them.
+General Population: All staff are supplied with N95 masks and the incarcerated population are given surgical masks and are required to wear them.
 The incarcerated unit workers are given cleaning supplies and protective gloves, masks and eyewear.
 They regularly clean the units.
 The incarcerated workers and mentors in the Intake Unit are given additional protective equipment (such as face shields and gowns).
-Contact tracing investigation is done for all incarcerated individuals who had close proximity to inmates who tested positive for the virus.
+Contact tracing investigation is done for all incarcerated individuals who had close proximity to the incarcerated who tested positive for the virus.
 Those who had concerning close proximity are placed in a 14-day quarantine in the facility’s quarantine unit.